jigglycrumb/ASCIImoji/readme.md

 **Features**

-* support for currently 280 different built-in emoticons/symbols
+- support for currently 296 different built-in emoticons/symbols
-* support for interactive emoticons with arguments
+- support for interactive emoticons with arguments
-* support for additional custom emoticons
+- support for additional custom emoticons
-* configurable keyword delimiters (*defaults to parentheses ( )*)
+- configurable keyword delimiters (_defaults to parentheses ( )_)
-* jQuery plugin
+- jQuery plugin

-Current version: 1.4.3
+Current version: 1.5.0

 ## Basic usage

 Feed it some text and the processed string gets returned.

     var asciifiedText = asciimoji('Hello, this is (bear)');
-    // Hello, this is ʕ·͡ᴥ·ʔ﻿
+    // Hello, this is ʕ·͡ᴥ·ʔ

 If you want to change the delimiters of the emoticon keywords, add an options object with your values to the call.